 A shoe bite is a term used to describe the redness, marks, or eventually blisters that form on your feet due to friction from new shoes.
 As new shoes tend to be stiff and inflexible and haven’t molded to your foot shape they can rub against your skin and cause a painful burning sensation which can mark your skin or cause inflammation and blisters.
 These marks can turn into shoe bite scars.

 Nobody wants to experience a blistered or painful area on their feet because it causes difficulty walking and will prevent you from wearing certain shoes.
-Therefore finding ways to prevent new shoes from causing problems is important if you are to avoid a whole world of foot pain.
+Therefore finding shoe bite prevention methods is important if you are to avoid a whole world of foot pain.

 Why Shoe Bite Happens